 If you own a small business or are a sole proprietor, it’s hard for the SSA to gauge your level of involvement in that business.
 Additionally, as a sole proprietor, you may be able to set your own hours and have broad leeway over what kinds of work you do and do not take.

 While the SSA will very likely want to know all about your activities in relation to your business, it does not create as high a barrier as would full-time employment.
 Indeed, your daily activities bear little relation to the profits you earn as a sole-proprietor.
 The SSA will carefully look at all aspects of your daily work to determine whether or not you are eligible for benefits or may continue receiving benefits if you’re already approved.

 The SSA will also take into consideration unsuccessful attempts to sustain gainful employment.
 Unsuccessful work attempts (UWA) are defined as periods of less than six months during which the applicant engaged in substantial gainful activity.
 A disability attorney can help you establish a UWA.
 You can then use it to prove an earlier onset date for your disability.

 Additionally, individuals who are already receiving Social Security benefits are encouraged to try to work when they are able.
 Individuals collecting benefits are entitled to one trial work period during which they may work for nine months over a 60-month rolling period without any adjustment to their benefits.

-If you have questions about substantial gainful activity and your disability claim, talk to Charlotte NC disability attorney Gary Brown.
-We can help avoid mistakes in your disability application and increase your chances of obtaining an approval.
+If you have questions about substantial gainful activity and your disability claim, talk to Charlotte, North Carolina, disability attorney Gary Brown.
+We can help avoid mistakes in your disability application and increase your chances of obtaining approval.
 Also, if you’ve had your benefits canceled due to income strictures, we can help you file a petition to have them reinstated.
 Contact us today to learn more.